Utah Jazz center Jeff Withey faces domestic violence probe | FOX Sports

 MANHATTAN BEACH, Calif.
 (AP) Police are investigating an allegation of domestic violence against Utah Jazz center Jeff Withey.

 Manhattan Beach police spokesman Sgt.
-Tim Zins said Thursday that a police report had been filed accusing Withey of domestic violence.
-He said detectives are investigating the allegations.
+Tim Zins said Thursday that a police report had been filed accusing Withey of domestic violence and detectives are looking into it.

 The Jazz said in a statement that the team is aware of the allegations against Withey but would not comment until they had a better understanding of the situation.